automaate/gen1_wiki_sandbox/MPLAB-Harmony-Graphics-Suite.md

 <details><summary>Drivers</summary>
 <p>

-MPLAB Harmony Graphics Suite provides capability to create custom [graphics drivers](https://github.com/Microchip-MPLAB-Harmony/Microchip-MPLAB-Harmony.github.io/wiki)for low-level hardware communication.
+MPLAB Harmony Graphics Suite provides capability to create custom [graphics drivers](Driver-Essentials) for low-level hardware communication.
 The suite contains the following drivers:

 * Display Controller Driver
 MPLAB Harmony Graphics Suite Drivers supports a wide range of displays, with a focus on LCDs.
 From QVGA to WVGA.
 It supports multi-layer display controller, OLED, SPI, and parallel interfaces.